Use this Basic Weight Watchers Grocery List to help you get started and continue on your weight loss journey with the WW program.

 - Unsweetened almond milk

-- Fat free or low fat cheese – string cheese is great for on the go
+- Fat free or low fat cheese – string cheese is great for on the go.
+Click here for more of the best WW cheese options.

 - Low fat cottage cheese